THE OASIS

 It’s sort of interesting to consider the conundrum Imagineers must’ve found themselves in when challenged to develop the opening act of a park like Animal Kingdom.
 Post-Disneyland, you’d be hard pressed to find a theme park that doesn’t begin with a “Main Street” packed with requisite entry infrastructure (i.e. guest services, lost and found, stroller rental, ticket purchase, entry turnstiles) and the expected amenities (reliable places to eat, coffee, a retail “Emporium” of merchandise).

 So how do you do all that in a park that’s meant to not just elevate but center animals and nature?
 Animal Kingdom’s solution is to basically break the punch list of Main Street must-haves in two, with the former batch organized into the Oasis, and the latter set held off for later on.
-So to focus on that first half – the literal entry necessities…
+So to focus on that first half – the literal bare necessities…

 We know that at some point in the park’s development, one concept for the entry may have been called “Genesis Gardens.”
 On paper, it’s an exceptionally interesting idea that Animal Kingdom’s opening could begin with the widely-known Bible story of the Garden of Eden and culminate in Noah’s ark – two connected parables whose purpose is to explain the origin of life and Man’s role in preserving and protecting it.